hi def librarian

 Little free library incentive program

 We’re rolling out our Little Free Library Incentive Program.
 The program encourages Menlo Park residents to install and maintain Little Free Libraries on their properties by providing 100% of the up-front installation costs at no charge to the property owner.
-In exchange, participating property owners will sign a written pledge to keep the library on
+In exchange, participating property owners will sign a written pledge to keep the library on their property, curate its collection of books, and keep the installation in good condition.
+Thanks to the generous sponsorship of Menlo Park Library Foundation and Friends of Menlo Park Library, we will be able to install up to 20 Little Free Libraries this spring.

 > continue